-a) If an Informal Resolution, i.e., supportive and remedial response, is preferred, the Title IX Coordinator works with the Complainant to identify their wishes and then seeks to facilitate implementation.
-The Formal Administrative Resolution process is not initiated, though the Complainant can elect to initiate it later if desired.
+a) If an Informal Resolution, i.e., supportive and remedial response, is preferred, the Title IX and Equity Coordinator works with the Complainant to identify their wishes and then seeks to facilitate implementation.
+The Formal Administrative Resolution process is not initiated, though the Complainant can elect to initiate it later if desired. b) The Title IX and Equity Coordinator assesses whether the complaint is suitable for Informal Resolution, which informal mechanism may serve the situation best or is available, and may seek to determine if the Respondent is also willing to engage in Informal Resolution.